|

 impossible, we must have wasted 15 minutes trying to find a place for the

-antenna for every minute of transmission, I thought we'd find it hard to get 100 in the log due to my worries for the Battery, but in honesty, we reached 100 in the log pretty easy, I had my good friend 26AT111 Mark advertising our activity on .555, this helped a great deal ( cheers pal ).
+vertical, I thought we'd find it hard to get 100 in the log due to my worries for the Battery, but in honesty, we reached 100 in the log pretty easy, I had my good friend 26AT111 Mark advertising our activity on .555, this helped a great deal ( cheers pal ).
 All my efforts to find

 a battery charger turned out to I made the mistake of not taking enough drinking water on the island, I'll know next time to take double what I'd took on Rencli.
 Here is a couple of